Below are common questions about running a migration with the data migration service.

 If you think you’re missing some messages, check whether:

 - The message, including attachments, is not bigger than 25 MB.
 You can’t migrate messages bigger than 25 MB.
-For details, see Send attachments with your Gmail message.
+For details, go to Send attachments with your Gmail message.

-- An attachment to the message is not blocked by Gmail.
+- Gmail is not blocking an attachment to the message.
 Gmail blocks certain types of attachments, such as executable files.
-For details, see File types blocked in Gmail.
+For details, go to File types blocked in Gmail.

 - The message is in a folder or within a date range that’s part of the migration.